franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/saml/README.md

 ### Step 3: Primary configuration

-If you have used the metadata exchange, the next form will be pre-filled like below.
+If you have used the metadata exchange, the next form will be pre-filled like in the example below.

 ![SAML provider primary configuration](./saml-provider-primary-configuration.png)